nick6480/Eksamensprojekt-2024/README.md

 -   Student : nick6480 , 1234Abcd#

 ## DB Settings
-- Change settings.json in config before first startup and due to issues getting stored procedures working also change the SqlConnectionStringBuilder in the methods CallViewWithUsername & CallViewWithUsername in Program.cs
+- Change settings.json in config before first startup and due to issues getting stored procedures working also change the SqlConnectionStringBuilder in the methods CallViewWithUsername & AuthenticateUser in Program.cs